makhwarand/fetchvaccinationappointments/README.md

 # fetchvaccinationappointments

-This simple program scans the database of all of the clinics in Massachusetts and sends alerts of any vaccination clinics that are found throughout the state.
+This simple program scans the database of all of the clinics in Massachusetts and sends alerts of any open appointments that are found throughout the state.